magnolialogic/swiftui-apnsManager/README.md

 ## Implementation

-1. Check out `PushNotificationManager.swift` and add to your Xcode 12 project
+1. Check out `apnsManager.swift` and add to your Xcode 12 project
 2. Add `@UIApplicationDelegateAdaptor private var appDelegate: AppDelegate` to your app 's `@main` block, and add `@ObservedObject var settings = Settings.sharedManager` to your ContentView like so: